laholmes/pycats/README.md

 # pycats
-Tools for working with categorical variables in Pandas (port of features from R forcats package)
+Tools for working with categorical variables in Pandas (port of features from R forcats package - https://cran.r-project.org/web/packages/forcats/index.html)

 currently in development.